coon-js/extjs-ctrl-simmanager/README.md

 # @coon-js/extjs-ctrl-simmanager ![MIT](https://img.shields.io/npm/l/@coon-js/extjs-ctrl-simmanager) [![npm version](https://badge.fury.io/js/@coon-js%2Fextjs-ctrl-simmanager.svg)](https://badge.fury.io/js/@coon-js%2Fextjs-ctrl-simmanager)

-NPM package providing functionality for Sencha ExtJS applications to properly initialize  `Ext.ux.ajax.SimManager` with a `null` `defaultSimlet` so that requests not intercepted by orther simlets still trigger regular XMLHttpRequests.
+NPM package providing functionality for Sencha Ext JS applications to properly initialize  `Ext.ux.ajax.SimManager` with a `null` `defaultSimlet` so that requests not intercepted by other simlets still trigger regular XMLHttpRequests.
 This package should be used whenever specific packages for intercepting requests are used in projects.